 }

-Further to this we removed any unnecessary libraries and replaced them with a native equivalent as an example we removed mailchimp’s validation and replaced it with HTML 5 Form validation.
+Furthermore, we removed any unnecessary libraries and replaced them with native equivalents.
+As an example, we removed Mailchimp’s validation and replaced it with HTML5 Form validation.

 CSS

-Not too much time was spent on the styling as we had the CSS already written from the handover.
-Rewriting & optimizing repeating elements proved to reduce the overall file size & load times marginally.
+Not much time was spent on styling, as the CSS was already written from the handover.
+Rewriting & optimising repeating elements proved to reduce the overall file size & load times marginally.

 Netlify (Hosting)

-One of Netlify’s many tricks is it’s post processing which handles the asset optimizing for the site from pretty urls to image compression.
+One of Netlify’s many features is its post-processing, which handles asset optimisation for the site, from pretty URLs to image compression.

 Accessibility

-Since the design of the original site was unchanged our accessibility improvements hinged on Improving markup to be more semantic and screen reader friendly.
+Since the design of the original site remained unchanged, our accessibility improvements focused on enhancing markup to be more semantic and screen reader-friendly.

-We used an online tool (Tenon.io) to test the site for bad Accessibility practices, going through the report we updated the site by adding Alt tags, updating links and buttons content to be more informative, adding labels to form elements and setting the page language.
+We used an online tool (Tenon.io) to test the site for poor Accessibility practices.
+Going through the report, we updated the site by adding alt tags, updating link and button content to be more informative, adding labels to form elements, and setting the page language.